My name is Amanda and I’m an American 3D modeler freelancing remotely out of Richmond, Virginia.

 From there, I expanded my freelance 3D modeling career and on the side began working on a few different collaborative projects with some awesome artists I knew from school, SIGGRAPH, etc. I have a few posts about collab work under the ‘Collaborative Project’ tag.

 That just about brings the story to where I am now.
-I’m working hard freelancing, focusing on environmentally-friendly product modeling and rendering and plant-themed environment and asset modeling, and I still love coffee ♥ plus I still go backpacking whenever I can get the chance, but now I go with a dog in tow!
+I’m working hard freelancing, focusing on environmentally-friendly product modeling and rendering and plant-themed environment and asset modeling, and I still love coffee ♥ plus I still go backpacking whenever I can get the chance!